not-umbrella-project/umbrella_project/README.md

 Welcome!
 This is the offical repo and site for the **`SHSID Umbrella Project`** aka **`SUP`**.
 All of our codes are released opensource under the GNU GPLv3 license.

 ## To do
-1. think of a cool name
+1. think of a cool name 					--PENDING
-2. distribute work
+2. work distribution 						--DONE
-3. should the project be 一次性 or legacy
+3. should the project be 一次性 or Legacy	--PENDING
+4. opensource or commercial/patent shiit 	--PENDING

 ## Work distribution
 User interface, server, and electric hardware are connected.
 Members in each group is responsible to cooperate with their adjacent groups to work on compatibility and connection